Rick Donald: Career

 In 2019, Donald was cast in Wentworth as prison officer Sean Brody.
 He was offered the role by series producer Pino Amenta, who he worked with on 800 Words.
 Donald called it "the best role I’ve been able to play yet", as Sean is a more serious character, which meant Donald was able to stretch his acting skills.
 That same year, his co-star on 800 Words, Jesse Griffin asked him to join the cast of New Zealand comedy series Educators, which is set in a secondary school.
 Donald plays angry PE teacher Vinnie Thompson and found the role to be "cathartic", as he would never act like Vinnie does in real life.
 Donald appeared as a police officer in Halifax: Retribution, a 2020 sequel to the 1990s Halifax f.p. crime series starring Rebecca Gibney.

 Donald also re-joined the recurring cast of Home and Away as Kieran Baldivis in late 2020.
 Kieran is Martha Stewart's (Belinda Giblin) estranged and "deeply troubled" son.
 Donald said he was "instantly keen" when producers told him about the character's story, which includes mental health and addiction issues.
 Donald was also excited to join the show's Stewart family and work with Ray Meagher and Georgie Parker.
 As he lives in Palm Beach, where the show is filmed, Donald liked that he was able to walk to work, especially during the COVID-19 pandemic.
 In addition to his role on Home and Away, Donald also appears in the 7mate comedy series Australia's Sexiest Tradie, which he created, wrote and directed.
 Donald stars as Frankie, a plumber who enters a radio contest to find Australia's sexiest tradie in a bid to impress his father.

+In 2024, Donald appeared in 7plus streaming series Roast Night which he also wrote and directed.
+He was also cast in the Stan drama Population 11, and feature film Kangaroo.
+On 19 August 2024, Donald was named as part of the extended cast for the Australian adaptation of The Office.

+On 19 June 2025, it was confirmed that Donald would appear in the third and final season of the UK / Irish dramedy The Dry as Daryl.